 (2) This VBA code works well in Outlook 2010, 2013, and 2016.

 If you have Kutools for Outlook installed, you can apply its Statistics feature to easily count the total numbers of emails received per day in a month.
 Please do as follows:

-1. Please click Kutools > Statistics.
+1. Please click Kutools Plus > Statistics.
 See screenshot:

-2. Now the Statistics dialog box comes out, please select the specified folder from Outlook Folders drop down list, such as Inbox, and click the OK button.
+2. Now the Statistics dialog box comes out, please select the specified folders you will count emails in, specify the date range you will count emails within, and click the OK button.
 See screenshot:

-3. In the second Statistic dialog box, go to the Days of Month tab, you can view the total number of emails received on each date among a month.
+3. In the second Statistic dialog box, go to the Days of Month tab or Days of Week tab, you can view the total number of emails received on each date.
 See screenshot:

-Btw, you can also get the total number of emails received today/yesterday in all Inbox folders of all email accounts.
+Btw, you can also get the total number of emails received today/yesterday in all Inbox folders of all email accounts on the Summary tab.